Building Positive Safety Cultures.

 The key to unlocking performance, no matter which way you look at it, is people.

 Point 2: It’s still the people

-Point 3: Yes, people!
+Point 3: Yes, the people!

-But if we keep getting the same answer to this puzzle, why do we keep trying to jumpstart performance in ways that don’t work well, ways that only include people as an afterthought, or worse, as a problem to be solved and a force of resistance to be overcome?
+Obvious and easy to say but apparently, not so easy to do.
+If we keep getting the same answer to this puzzle, why do we keep trying to jumpstart performance in ways that don’t work well, ways that only include people as an afterthought, or worse, as a problem to be solved and a force of resistance to be overcome?